Cannabis Leaves: The Ultimate Guide

 Australian bastard cannabis leaves

-You probably would not believe this cannabis leaf type can ever be found growing on a cannabis plant.
-First recognized by breeders in Sydney, the features here are significantly different from the regular cannabis strains.
+You probably would not believe this leaf type can ever be found growing on a cannabis plant.
+First recognized by breeders in Sydney, the features here are significantly different from the regular marijuana strains.
 The leaflets are succulent and hairless, spotting about 5fivefingers that are only a few centimeters long.
 Attempts to stabilize this leaf type have not yielded any significant commercial success.

-Cannabis leaves can help you better understand how healthy your plant is growing.
+Marijuana leaves can help you better understand how healthy your plant is growing.
 Simple enough, if you know where to look on the leaf, you can read your cannabis plant and diagnose any growth problem.
 Here are the most common hints to look out for on your cannabis leaf.

-1. Yellowish leaf/ Yellow patches: If your cannabis leaf turns yellowish or develops several patches of yellow colors, it means there is something wrong with your plant.
-You should understand that it is normal for the cannabis leaf to turn yellow during the late weeks of flowering.
+1. Yellowish leaf/ Yellow patches: If your leaf turns yellowish or develops several patches of yellow colors, it means there is something wrong with your plant.
+You should understand that it is normal for the marijuana leaf to turn yellow during the late weeks of flowering.
 Except during this time, your cannabis leaf is not expected to be yellow.
 Over-fertilization is perhaps the most common reason for this.
 If you apply too much fertilizer to your plant, the yellowish coloration starts gradually from the tip before the whole leaf turns yellow during the later stages of over-fertilization.
 Over-watering, nutrient deficiency, and root rot are the other common reasons your cannabis leaves might turn yellow.

 2. Curly leaves: Curly leaves on the cannabis plant can present themselves in many ways.
 The leaves might bend sideways, upwards, or down on the edges.
 Irregular curvation of the leaves during any flowering stage signals growth impairment.
 Exposure of the plant to extremes of temperature for a prolonged period is perhaps the most common cause of crumbling leaves.
 In indoor growth methods, heat stress can occur if your plant is too close to the grow lights.
 Overwatering and exposure to negative temperatures can also cause your cannabis leaves to crumble.